Tumblers: A Novel Collider Signature for Long-Lived Particles: Distinguishing Tumblers via Mass Reconstruction

 We now assess the degree to which we can likewise measure the respective lifetimes $\tau_1$ and $\tau_2$ of the unstable LLPs involved in the tumbler decay chain.
 For any given tumbler, the proper-time intervals $t_1$ and $t_2$ between the production and decay of each of these particles are given by $t_1 = (t_T - t_S)/\gamma_1$ and $t_2 = (t_S - t_P)/\gamma_2$, where $\gamma_n \equiv (1-|\vec{\boldsymbol{\beta}}_n|)^{-1/2}$ is the usual relativistic factor.
 In order to estimate the proper lifetime $\tau_n$ of each particle from a given sample of events, we first select events which satisfy the same criteria we imposed in our mass-reconstruction analysis.
 We then define $N_n(t)$ to represent the number of events in the sample for which $t_n > t$.
 We then perform a least-squares fit of the function $f(t) = N_n(0)\exp(-t/\tau_n)$ to the events in the sample and interpret the value of $\tau_n$ as our estimate for the proper lifetime of $\chi_n$.
 Since the goodness-of-fit statistic for this non-linear fit is more sensitive to deviations in which $t$ is small and $N_n(t)$ is large, the resulting value of $\tau_n$ is typically insensitive to the small, residual contribution to $N_n(t)$ at large $t$ from non-tumbler events which nevertheless survive our mass-reconstruction cuts.

-In Fig.~\ref{fig:LifetimeFit}, we show the results of such a fit for the parameter-space benchmarks defined in Table~\ref{tab:benchmarks}.~ The orange and blue histograms in each panel respectively represent the $N_1(t)$ and $N_2(t)$ distributions obtained for a Monte-Carlo data sample that once again consists of 100,000 events before the imposition of our event-selection criteria.
+In Fig.~\ref{fig:LifetimeFit}, we show the results of such a fit for the parameter-space benchmarks defined in Table~\ref{tab:benchmarks}.~ The orange and blue histograms in each panel respectively represent the $N_1(t)$ and $N_2(t)$ distributions obtained for a Monte-Carlo data sample that once again initially consists of 100,000 events prior the imposition of our event-selection criteria.
+However, only the $N_1(t)$ and $N_2(t)$ for events which pass all of these cuts are included in the histograms.
 The thick orange and blue curves represent the exponential-decay functions obtained for our best-fit values of $c\tau_1$ and $c\tau_2$, respectively.
 From top to bottom, the rows in the figure correspond to our parameter-space benchmarks BM1 -- BM4.
 The results shown in the left, center, and right columns of Fig.~\ref{fig:LifetimeFit} once again correspond respectively to the timing uncertainties $\sigma_t = 30$~ps, $\sigma_t = 5$~ps, and $\sigma_t = 0.01$~ps.

+We begin by noting that each $N_n(t)$ distribution shown in Fig.~\ref{fig:LifetimeFit} clearly includes contributions from two distinct populations of events.
+The first of these populations, which is far larger than the second and dominates $N_n(t)$ when $ct$ is small, comprises genuine tumbler events.
+The second population, which includes events with much higher $ct$ values, consists primarily of residual non-tumbler events.
+Since this second population is quite small, it does not have a dramatic impact on the best-fit value of the corresponding $c\tau_n$.

 The results shown in Fig.~\ref{fig:LifetimeFit} demonstrate that for relatively large $\sigma_t$ values, the accuracy with which these lifetimes can be measured differs among the different benchmarks.
 For example, the extent to which our fitting procedure overestimates the value of $\tau_2$ for BM3 and BM4 is significant, whereas this effect is less severe for BM1 and BM2.
 This is once again primarily a reflection of the fact that $\tau_2$ is far shorter for BM3 and BM4 that it is for these other benchmarks, and hence the effect of timing uncertainty on the results for BM3 and BM4 becomes significant at a far lower value of $\sigma_t$.
-However, if $\sigma_t$ is reduced to $\sigma_t = 0.01$~ps, we see that reliable measurements of both $\tau_1$ and $\tau_2$ can be made for all four of our benchmarks.